 1906.
 Upton Sinclair publishes "The Jungle."
 The public uproar about foul conditions in meatpacking plants leads to the passage of the Meat Inspection Act and the Pure Food and Drug Act.
 Oscar Mayer is one of the first meatpackers to receive a Federal Meat Inspection stamp that year.

 1908.
 The Ferrara family had been bakers in Italy.
 Salvatore Ferrara emigrated from Nola to New York in 1900.
 In 1908, he opened a bakery at 772 West Taylor Street, in the heart of Chicago's "Little Italy" neighborhood.
 He sold candy-coated almonds known as "confetti" (or Jordan almonds), a popular treat at Italian weddings.
 The Ferrara family had been bakers in Italy.
-Salvatore Ferrara emigrated from Nola to New York in 1900.
-In 1908, he opened a bakery at 772 West Taylor Street, in the heart of Chicago's "Little Italy" neighborhood.
-He sold candy-coated almonds known as "Confetti" (like Jordan Almonds), a popular treat at Italian weddings.
 When candy sales became greater than pastries, Ferrara partnered with two brothers-in-law, Salvatore Buffardi and Anello Pagano.
 They built a two-story brick building at 2200 West Taylor Street and began producing a variety of panned candies.
 The second floor of the building was devoted to the revolving kettles that produced the pan candy, with all of the machines being driven by a giant wheel.
 The candy was dropped to the shipping department below through a hole in the floor.

 1910.
 World War I cuts off European immigration and sets the stage for the Great Migration of negroes to the north.
-Like all other migrants have, they bring their foods and dishes with them.
-Barbecue has been very popular over the decades which included pit-barbecue, smoked barbecue, grilled and a variety of other methods.
+Like all other migrants have, they bring their food and dishes with them.
+Barbecue has been very popular over the decades, which included pit-barbecue, smoked barbecue, grilled, and a variety of other methods.
 Everybody has their favorite Bar-B-Q sauce.
 By 1940 barbecue restaurants and chicken shacks are so numerous that they rate a separate listing in the Negro Business Association Blue Book and The Negro Travelers' Green Book.

 |225 South Wabash Avenue.|